AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Terminology*

-To make the function of the "Locale" fields more clear, we've updated their labels.
+To make the function of the "[!UICONTROL Locale]" fields more clear, we've updated their labels.

-* The "Locale" field on the user profile is now labeled "Email Locale"
+* The "[!UICONTROL Locale]" field on the user profile is now labeled "[!UICONTROL Email Locale]"
-* The "Locale" field found in the [!UICONTROL Setup] >[!UICONTROL System] >[!UICONTROL Customer Info] area is now labeled "Default Email Locale"
+* The "[!UICONTROL Locale]" field found in the [!UICONTROL Setup] >[!UICONTROL System] >[!UICONTROL Customer Info] area is now labeled "[!UICONTROL Default Email Locale]"

 The functionality of these fields has not changed.